nishantsbi/charlie86.github.io/_posts/2016-12-23-fitteR-happieR.md

 Of all nine studio albums, Radiohead's latest release, "A Moon Shaped Pool" boasts the saddest average sentiment score.
 This is driven largely by the fact that its finale, "True Love Waits", was the saddest song overall - exclude it, and "Amnesiac" takes the cake.

 Thanks for reading!
+The Appendix that follows details how to pull the data used for this analysis.

 ## Appendix

 ### Spotify Web API

 The Spotify Web API is well documented, but it's still a pretty involved process to grab all songs for a given artist.
-In short, Spotify segments the API calls into track, album, and artist hierarchies, each of which need their own identifying "uri" to access.
-To get track info, you need the `track uri`, which can be found within the `albums` section of API.
-To get there, you need the `album uri` from the `artists` section, for which you need the `artist uri`.
-To get that, you can use the `search` API call to look for "radiohead".
+In short, Spotify has separate API calls for tracks, albums, and artists, each of which needs their own identifying "uri" to access.
+To get track info, you need the `track uri`, which can be found within the `albums` call.
+To get there, you need the `album uri` from the `artists` call, for which you need the `artist uri`.
+To get that, you can use the `search` API call to look for any artist by string (e.g. "radiohead").

 First, I created a function to search for artist names.